AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 5 2  # node 5 in set 2

-If using Gurobi or Scip, more files will be generated (e.g., result.lp and result.mps) for easy check.
+If using Gurobi or SCIP, more files will be generated (e.g., result.lp and result.mps) for easy check.

 ## Experiment Results